earthly/website/blog/_posts/2023-04-21-more-on-python-data-classes.md

     ...
 ~~~

 Say you'd like to add an `email` field, a string of the form `first_name.last_name@uni.edu` (not super fancy, but works!).
-And we don't want the users of the class to initalize this field, so we set `init=False`:
+And we don't want the users of the class to initialize this field, so we set `init=False`:

 ~~~{.python caption="main.py"}
 from dataclasses import dataclass, field